Algonquin people

 Traditionally, the Algonquins were practitioners of Midewiwin (the Path of the Heart).
 They believed they were surrounded by many manitòk or spirits in the natural world.
 French missionaries converted many Algonquins to Catholicism in the 17th and 18th centuries.
 Today, many Algonquin practice traditional Midewiwin or a syncretic merging of Christianity and Midewiwin.

 In the oral history of the Great Anishinaabeg Migration, the Algonquins say they migrated from the Atlantic coast.
 Together with other Anicinàpek, they arrived at the "First Stopping Place" near Montreal.
 While the other Anicinàpe peoples continued their journey up the St. Lawrence River, the Algonquins settled along Kitcisìpi (the Ottawa River), a long-important highway for commerce, cultural exchange and transportation.
 Algonquin identity, though, was not fully realized until after the dividing of the Anicinàpek at the "Third Stopping Place".
 Scholars have used the oral histories, archeology, and linguistics to estimate this took place about 2000 years ago, near present-day Detroit.

 After contact with the Europeans, especially the French and Dutch, the Algonquin nations became active in the fur trade.
-This led them to fight against the powerful Iroquois, whose confederacy was based in present-day New York.
+This led them to fight against the powerful Haudenosaunee, whose confederacy was based in present-day New York.
 In 1570, the Algonquins formed an alliance with the Innu (Montagnais) to the east, whose territory extended to the ocean.
 Culturally, Omàmìwininì (Algonquin) and the Mississaugas (Michi Saagiig) were not part of the Ojibwe–Odawa–Potawatomi alliance known as the Council of Three Fires, though they did maintain close ties.
 Omàmìwininìwak (Algonquins) maintained stronger cultural ties with the Wendat, Abenaki, Atikamekw, and Cree, along with the Innu, as related above.